Mehariscoding/loT-Posture-Detector-system/README.md

-# loT-Posture-Detector-system
-IoT wearable that tracks spinal alignment using two gyroscope sensors, logs data to an SD card, and streams live posture data over Bluetooth to a web dashboard

-# IoT Posture Detector System
+markdown# IoT Posture Detector System

-A wearable Arduino-based device that monitors upper and lower back alignment in real time using dual MPU-6050 IMU sensors.
-When slouching is detected, the device alerts the user via vibration and LED.
-All session data is logged to an SD card and streamed live over Bluetooth to a web dashboard.
+A closed-loop wearable posture monitoring and correction system designed for long-duration occupational use.
+The system uses dual IMU sensors to track spinal alignment in real time, delivers haptic feedback to correct slouching behaviour, logs session data to an SD card, and streams live metrics to a web-based dashboard over Bluetooth.

-Built for the Peel Region Science Fair 2025.
+Built and tested as part of an ongoing research effort targeting occupational driver ergonomics.

 ---

-## How it works

-Two MPU-6050 gyroscope/accelerometer sensors are mounted on the upper and lower back.
-On startup the device auto-calibrates to the user's ideal posture over 5 seconds.
-From that point it continuously compares live sensor readings against the baseline — if either sensor detects more than 15° of deviation for over 2.5 seconds, it triggers a vibration motor and LED alert.

-Every reading is logged to a CSV file on the SD card and simultaneously streamed over Bluetooth to a live web dashboard built in HTML/JS.
+## Repository Structure
+V1/

+├── Software/        # Arduino firmware and web dashboard

+├── Hardware/        # STL files and wiring schematics

+├── Data/            # Session logs and science fair dataset

+└── Presentables/    # Judge summary and presentation materials

+V2/                  # In development — ESP32, PCB, rechargeable power system

 ---

+## System Overview

+Two MPU-6050 IMU sensors are mounted at the upper and lower back.
+On startup the device runs a stability-based auto-calibration routine that collects 200 samples, identifies the most stable 50-sample window, removes outliers, and computes a median baseline — ensuring the reference posture is not corrupted by movement during initialization.

+During monitoring, live sensor readings are continuously compared against the calibrated baseline.
+If either sensor detects more than 15° of deviation for over 2.5 seconds, the vibration motor triggers a haptic correction alert.
+Every reading is logged to CSV on an SD card and simultaneously streamed over Bluetooth to a live web dashboard.

+---

-## Components
+## V1 Hardware

 | Part | Quantity |
 |------|----------|